flintlib/arb/doc/source/arb.rst

     Computes the sine and cosine of *x* using the bit-burst algorithm.
     It is required that `|x| < \pi / 2` (this is not checked).

+.. function:: void arb_sin_cos_wide(arb_t s, arb_t c, const arb_t x, slong prec)

+    Computes an accurate enclosure (with both endpoints optimal to within about `2^{-30}` as afforded by the radius format) of the range of sine and cosine on a given wide interval.
+The computation is done by evaluating the sine and cosine at the interval endpoints and determining whether peaks of -1 or 1 occur between the endpoints.
+    The interval is then converted back to a ball.

+    The internal computations are done with doubles, using a simple floating-point algorithm to approximate the sine and cosine.
+It is easy to see that the cumulative errors in this algorithm add up to less than `2^{-30}`, with the dominant source of error being a single approximate reduction by `\pi/2`.
+This reduction is done safely using doubles up to a magnitude of about `2^{20}`.
+For larger arguments, a slower reduction using :type:`arb_t` arithmetic is done as a preprocessing step.

+.. function:: void arb_sin_cos_generic(arb_t s, arb_t c, const arb_t x, slong prec)

+    Computes the sine and cosine of *x* by taking care of various special cases and computing the propagated error before calling :func:`arb_sin_cos_arf_generic`.
+This is used as a fallback inside :func:`arb_sin_cos` to take care of all cases without a fast path in that function.

 Vector functions
 -------------------------------------------------------------------------------